 If someone is unsuccessfully trying to conceive, at what point should they see a fertility specialist?

-Dr. Andy Huang, M.D.: That depends on age.
+”That depends on age.
 Usually, infertility is diagnosed after 12 months of trying to get pregnant and not having any success.
-But over 35-years-old, we shorten that time and say six months.
+But over 35 years old, we shorten that time and say six months.
 Eighty-five percent of the time you should be pregnant within a year of trying.
-So if you’re not pregnant within the year, you’re in that 15 percent, which is one in every eight couples.
+So if you’re not pregnant within the year, you’re in that 15 percent, which is one in every eight couples.”

-P: What can someone expect from a fertility test?
+What can someone expect from a fertility test?

-AH: First, we get an initial history to find out any clues that may tell why the couple is not getting pregnant.
+“First, we get an initial history to find out any clues that may tell why the couple is not getting pregnant.
 Immediately after that, we will do a physical, which consists of four major tests.
-One, is a semen analysis to assess the male factor.
+One is a semen analysis to assess the male factor.
 The second test is an ultrasound that may be accompanied with blood tests and hormone panels to assess your ovarian reserve.
 The ovarian reserve is used to evaluate how young a woman’s ovaries are.
 The third test we do is to evaluate ovulation or how well a woman is ovulating.
 That can be done by ultrasound in combination with blood tests.
 And then the last test we use is called a Hysterosalpingogram (HSG), which looks at your anatomy.
 We’re looking at anatomical factors like a woman’s uterus and fallopian tubes.
-That’s the panel of the four elements that we will want to assess.
+That’s the panel of the four elements that we will want to assess.”

-P: Once you make an assessment on what the issue is, what do treatment options look like from there?
+Once you make an assessment on what the issue is, what do treatment options look like from there?

-P: How can someone increase their fertility at home?
+How can someone increase their fertility at home?

-AH: The simplest thing you can do is have a healthy lifestyle.
-That means eating healthy, exercising, and avoiding processed foods, tobacco, alcohol and caffeine in excessive amounts, as that affects sperm and egg quality.
-Foods rich in antioxidants and vitamin C may actually improve sperm and egg qualities as well, like berries.
+“The simplest thing you can do is focus on a healthy lifestyle.
+That means eating a balanced diet, moderate exercise, and avoiding processed foods, tobacco—cutting back on drinking alcohol and excessive caffeine—as these are all things that affect fertility, sperm, and egg quality.
+Foods rich in antioxidants and vitamin C may actually improve sperm count and egg qualities as well, like berries.

-I always recommend supplements to my patients as well.
+“I always recommend supplements to my patients as well.
 Always.
-That’s because those are the simple things you can do.
-They might not reverse aging but they will definitely give men and women the best possible outcome.
-When patients come in, we have a whole list of supplements but Perelel gives us the opportunity for us to be very specific in terms of what stage a woman is in her pregnancy, because the requirements are not always the same.
+That’s because it’s one of the simplest things you can do, and can help give both men and women the best possible outcome.
+When patients come in, we have a whole list of supplements—but Perelel gives us the opportunity for us to be very specific in terms of what stage a woman is in her pregnancy, because the requirements are not always the same.”

 1 Fast facts - RESOLVE: The national infertility association.
 Resolve.org.